Adele fans can ‘die happy’ after finally seeing her show in Las Vegas

 Ms Jaron said she had just crossed over the state line into Nevada from California when she received news of the cancellation earlier this year.

-“It doesn’t feel real, it’s finally here and it feels like forever ago that we were here,” she told the PA news agency.
+“It doesn’t feel real.
+It’s finally here and it feels like forever ago that we were here,” she told PA.

-Ms Jaron, 23, said she had been one of the lucky fans to have Facetimed Adele in January, adding that the experience had been “life-changing”.
+Ms Jaron, 23, said she was one of the lucky fans to have video-called Adele in January, saying the experience had been “life-changing”.

 “You could tell she felt so bad but the true fans understood,” she told PA.